 In addition, inadequate communication among stakeholders (e.g. subcontractors, contractors, owners, project team members, and executives who may be in different locations) is also partly responsible for the lack of productivity in this sector, according to McKinsey & Co.

 Oftentimes, this lack of communications means that those with a vested interest in a construction project don’t know how that project is faring at any given time.
-Unfortunately, that’s because most construction firms are still using paper-based processes to manage communication flows, procurement orders and status reports.
+Unfortunately, that’s because most construction firms are still using paper-based processes to manage communication flows, procurement orders and status reports instead of AEC Software.

 It should come as no surprise that paper-based processes don’t support the elements that construction projects need to be successful: